 While for many of us moles are just brown spots on our body we may not pay much attention to, they come in various shapes, sizes, and forms that can tell us important things about our skin health.
 Understanding all types of skin moles helps us identify any suspicious spots for skin cancer and keep our skin healthy.

 Want to keep your skin healthy?
-Use Skinive to check your moles for signs of skin cancer and get an instant risk indication.
+Download free Skinive app to check your nevus for signs of skin cancer and get an instant risk indication.

 A mole or nevus is a dark spot on our skin comprised of skin cells that have grown in a group rather than individually.
 These cells are called melanocytes and are responsible for producing melanin, the pigment (color) in our skin.

-Download Skinive now to check your skin and get instant risk indication of skin cancer.
+Download Skinive app now to scan skin health and get instant risk indication of skin cancer.

 Types of skin moles

 Not all nevuses are created equal.
 Here’s a quick guide to mole types and what they mean for your skin.
 We categorised moles based on time of development, placement on the skin, and typical or atypical symptoms.
 Based on this categorisation, moles can be described by multiple classifications.
 For example, you may have a common acquired junctional nevus or an atypical congenital nevus.

 A common mole is usually about 5-6 mm large, has distinct edges, a smooth, dome-like surface, and pigmentation.
 Common moles are found on skin regularly exposed to the sun and can potentially but rarely turn into skin cancer.